 Jane Unchained was always mutable.
 As Velez-Mitchell continued to cover animal-rights events with her followers, her show turned into a product powered by 40 contributors, all covering stories across the globe.
 She adopted the use of Facebook Live—but, social media algorithms are notorious for being subject to change.

 As algorithm changes nerfed her viewership, Velez-Mitchell realized: “You constantly need to pivot.
 So we decided to pivot to new platforms.”

 This shrewd observation would lead to the formation of UnchainedTV.
 Cable was collapsing, but streaming services were popping up worldwide—and streaming’s popularity could be a useful ally.
 “To paraphrase Jennifer Stojkovic, the founder of the Vegan Women Summit, we have an obligation to use every technology available to spread the message,” says Velez-Mitchell.
 Fittingly, UnchainedTV is also available as an app.

 Some of UnchainedTV’s in-house content includes New Day, New Chef, a two-time Taste Award-winning cooking show that’s now being shown on public television across the country.
 Another show, the short-format reality series Pig Little Lies, features the ups and downs faced by a family of rescued potbelly pigs living in Hollywood, CA. There’s also the feature-length, award-winning documentary Countdown to Year Zero, about the link between industrial animal agriculture and the climate crisis.

-And, there’s more content coming in the future.
-A new series called OMG LA will explore the city’s famous vegan food scene.
+OMG LA explores the city’s famous vegan food scene.
 Another show, You Gotta Have Hope, is about a hen named Hope who lives in Southern California with a family of humans and dogs.
 All of the content seeks to show that veganism is a multifaceted lifestyle, and everyone is welcome.